Libyan accused in Lockerbie bombing to appear in US court

 “It was quite a moment,” said Kara Monetti Weipz, sister of victim Rick Monetti, a Syracuse University student, and the president of Victims of Pan Am Flight 103.
 “It was unbelievable that it was really happening after all these years, and especially after the last two years.”

+Outside the courthouse Monday, Paul Hudson carried a photograph of his daughter, Melina, a 16-year-old student who was returning for the Christmas holidays from an exchange program in England.
+He recalled how, after the crash, her belongings were scattered around the Lockerbie countryside.
+The family did get back her passport and her notebook.

+“And the notebook had, on the cover, the quote ‘No one dies unless they’re forgotten,’ and I’ve tried to live by that,” he said.
+Remembrances of his daughter are an “everyday thing” and “this time of year, it gets stronger.”

 The announcement of charges against Mas’ud on Dec.
-21, 2020, came on the 32nd anniversary of the bombing and in the final days of the tenure of then-Attorney General William Barr, who in his first stint as attorney general in the early 1990s had announced criminal charges against two other Libyan intelligence officials.
+21, 2020, came on the 32nd anniversary of the bombing and in the final days of the tenure of then-Attorney General William Barr.
+At the time of the announcement, Mas’ud was in Libyan custody.
+The criminal charges were a career bookend of sorts for Barr, who in his first stint as attorney general in the early 1990s had announced criminal charges against two other Libyan intelligence officials.

 The Libyan government initially balked at turning over the two men, Abdel Baset Ali al-Megrahi and Lamen Khalifa Fhimah, before ultimately surrendering them for prosecution before a panel of Scottish judges sitting in the Netherlands as part of a special arrangement.

-The Justice Department said Mas’ud faces two criminal counts related to the explosion.

-U.S. officials did not say how Mas’ud came to be taken into U.S. custody, but late last month, local Libyan media reported that Mas’ud had been kidnapped by armed men Nov.
-16 from his residence in Tripoli, the capital.
-That reporting cited a family statement that accused Tripoli authorities of being silent on the abduction.
+The Justice Department, which did not disclose how Mas’ud came to be taken into U.S. custody, has said Mas’ud faces two criminal counts related to the explosion.

-In November 2021, Najla Mangoush, foreign minister for the country’s Tripoli-based government, told the BBC that “we, as a government, are very open in terms of collaboration in this matter,” when asked whether an extradition was possible.

 Torn by civil war since 2011, Libya is divided between rival governments in the east and west, each backed by international patrons and numerous armed militias on the ground.
 Militia groups have amassed great wealth and power from kidnappings and their involvement in Libya’s lucrative human trafficking trade